arohner/foam/README.md

 ## Limitations

 Lots.
-This is experimental, proof of concept.
+This is alpha.
 This list of limitations is not complete.

 - Not all Om protocols have been ported over yet
 - Bugs everywhere